ShuhongDai/shuhongdai.github.io/_posts/2025-06-15-On_the_Equity_Difference_Between_Suited_and_Offsuit_Starting_Hands.md

 \right],
 $$

 where $$ B $$ ranges over all possible boards.
 Although difficult to compute directly, this term explains part of the stability of $$ \Delta(R) $$ across rank shapes.

 ---

-## Combinatorial Perspective: Why the Difference Stays Small
+## Combinatorial Perspective

 It is tempting to assume that suited hands should gain large equity from strong flush outcomes.
 But the combinatorics tell a different story.

 Out of all possible 7-card combinations consistent with a given starting hand, only a very small fraction produce flushes: